 Thousands of blacks attended an open-air prayer service in Rhodesia on Sunday (4 December) to commemorate people killed by the country's white-led security forces during recent raids into Mozambique.

-Thousands of blacks attended an open-air prayer service in Rhodesia on Sunday (4 December) to commemorate people killed by the country's white-led security forces during recent raids into Mozambique.
+Background: Thousands of blacks attended an open-air prayer service in Rhodesia on Sunday (4 December) to commemorate people killed by the country's white-led security forces during recent raids into Mozambique.
 Part of the service was conducted by black nationalist leader Bishop Abel Muzorewa, who has refused to discuss a Rhodesian settlement until a week's mourning period is over.